 Burlington is a tiny borough located in the state of Pennsylvania.
 With a population of 143 people and just one neighborhood, Burlington is the 1111th largest community in Pennsylvania.
 Much of the housing stock in Burlington was built prior to World War II, making it one of the older and more historic boroughs in the country.

 When you are in Burlington, you'll notice that it is more blue-collar than most other communities in America.
-49.28% of Burlington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Burlington is a borough of transportation and shipping workers, service providers, and managers.
-There are especially a lot of people living in Burlington who work in business and financial occupations (14.49%), food service (11.59%), and the sciences (7.25%).
+39.19% of Burlington’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Burlington is a borough of transportation and shipping workers, professionals, and service providers.
+There are especially a lot of people living in Burlington who work in food service (13.51%), healthcare (10.81%), and business and financial occupations (8.11%).

 And if you like science, one thing you'll find is that Burlington has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Burlington’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Burlington’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-Burlington is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Burlington does not have a public transit system used by locals to get to and from work.

-The per capita income in Burlington in 2022 was $22,968, which is low income relative to Pennsylvania and the nation.
-This equates to an annual income of $91,872 for a family of four.
+The per capita income in Burlington in 2022 was $31,340, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $125,360 for a family of four.
+However, Burlington contains both very wealthy and poor people as well.

 The people who call Burlington home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Burlington residents report their race to be White, followed by Native American.
-Important ancestries of people in Burlington include German, English, Pennsylvania German, Irish, and British.
+The greatest number of Burlington residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Burlington include English, German, Irish, Italian, and Pennsylvania German.

 The most common language spoken in Burlington is English.
 Other important languages spoken here include Italian and Polish.